 - Can be used to fight cancer (15)

 - Helps you lose weight by keeping you full (16)

 - Helps ease constipation and promotes digestive health (17)

 How to use it: Xanthan gum is very easy to find in the grocery store by checking near the baking aisle.
 You can use it just about anywhere you would use gluten or cornstarch to help bind your ingredients together and help keep purees from separating.

 We recommended adding a small amount such as ⅛ of a teaspoon per quart to your liquid ingredients.
 Make sure you blend the ingredients together well or else they will stick or clump together.
 You can also use it to make keto pudding or sauce thickener as in this Keto Mongolian Beef recipe.

 Guar gum is a powder made from the endosperm of the seeds of a legume called guar beans (18).

-It’s a polysaccharide comprised of several mannose and galactose molecules that are bonded together.
+It’s a polysaccharide composed of several mannose and galactose molecules that are bonded together.
 You can find it in foods such as conventional ice cream, yogurt, salad dressings, kefir, soup, cheese, sauces, gravies and more.

 Because it’s soluble and able to absorb water easily, it can be used as a gluten-free gel-like thickening agent in most recipes.
-However, because it’s derived from a legume, many strict keto dieters find it controversial.
+However, it’s derived from a legume, so many strict keto dieters find it controversial.